frequently asked questions

 They have more in common than differences.
 Health coaches focus on managing medical risks and conditions.
 Wellness coaches use their expertise toward prevention of medical conditions and enhancement of well-being.
 Both wellness coaches and health coaches draw upon client values and visions for goal clarification.
 Both use coaching methods to address barriers that prevent the client from succeeding in areas of health and well being.

 What is the difference between coaching and therapy?

 In coaching, a client deals with shaping the future and building on what works/has worked.
 Clients are emotionally sound and looking to grow into greater potential.
 Coaching helps clients create opportunities through a partner/collegial relationship.
 Coaching focuses on the client taking action.
 The coach assists clients to discover their own answers within themselves.

 Therapy is covered by many insurance policies.
 In therapy, a client deals with the past/ root cause of current issues.
 Therapy is used for clients meeting a clinical diagnosis and/or seeking emotional healing.
 The relationship remains doctor/patient, whereas the therapist, in the role as expert helps to heal.
 Therapy can often focus on talking rather than action.
 The therapist, in role as expert, may have the answers the client seeks.

 I have a therapist.
 Can I still do coaching?

-Yes!
-Although I am based out of North Carolina, my client base extends both nationally and internationally.
-I offer coaching over the phone and through Skype.
+nationally and internationally.
+I offer coaching over the phone or

 No. It is recommended to speak with your health insurance company to see if health coaching services are reimbursable.

 Yes.
-We process credit card payments through Pay Pal.
+I process credit card payments through Pay Pal and Stripe.